 Of course, you should not take my word for it.
 Big ERN at earlyretirement.now has an emergency fund of 0$ and gives you 10 reasons why they are not good.
 Go Curry Cracker also mentioned that Emergency Funds are overrated.
 If you have a strong financial status, you may not need an emergency fund as strongly as you think.

 My emergency fund

 I will reduce my emergency to 10’000 CHF in a first step.
 I may reduce it further later.
-For now, I don’t want to take any rash decisions.
-Currently, I’m transferring my second pillar to my new company pension fund.
-Once it’s done, I may invest a lump sum into my second pillar.
+For now, I do not want to take any rash decisions.
+Currently, I am transferring my second pillar to my new company pension fund.
+Once it is done, I may invest a lump sum into my second pillar.
 Or I may invest that money in my broker account.
 Or maybe a mix of both.
-I will tell you of I’m going to do once I did it.
+I will tell you what I am going to do once I did it.
 I will wait until the end of this month anyway.

 Emergency funds are a good tool to protect you against big emergency expenses.
-However they have a big cost because that money is sleeping without bringing any interest.
-Generally, bank accounts interest are lower than inflation.
-So your emergency money is loosing value every year.
+However, they have a big cost because that money is sleeping without bringing any interest.
+Generally, bank accounts interest is lower than inflation.
+So your emergency money is losing value every year.
 Moreover, you are generally more protected against big expenses.

 In my opinion, an emergency fund is not a bad thing.
 But you should not have a too big emergency fund.
-If you have an income, I don’t see the point in having an 8 months emergency fund.
+If you have an income, I do not see the point in having an 8 months emergency fund.
 If you are able to save a large part of your salary, you are already covered for some big expenses.
 And of course, you need savings!
-Nobody advice you to have zero savings.
+Nobody advises you to have zero savings.
 But you should invest more of your savings.

 If your financial situation is bad, the first thing you need to do it to get out of debt.
 Then, you need to increase your savings rate as much as possible.
 The emergency fund will only come after this.